Coursework

 Arrangements During Typhoon and Bad Weather

-For classes not yet started: If either of the warnings is hoisted or in force at or after 3:00PM, all evening classes commencing from 6:00PM onward will be cancelled automatically.
+For face-to-face classes not yet started: If any of the warnings or announcements is hoisted or in force at or after 3:00pm, all evening classes commencing from 6:00pm onward will be cancelled automatically;

-For classes already started: When Cyclone Warning Signal No. 8 or above is hoisted, all classes will be suspended immediately.
-In the case of a Black Rainstorm Warning Signal, all classes, except those held outdoors, will continue.
+For face-to-face classes already started: When Tropical Cyclone Warning Signal No. 8 or above is hoisted or the No. 8 Signal will be issued within two hours as announced by the Hong Kong Observatory, or “extreme conditions” are in force, all classes will be suspended immediately.
+In the case of a Black Rainstorm Warning Signal is hoisted, all classes, except those held outdoors, will continue.

 Courses